vivavy/ogdk/README.md

-# Os Game Development Game
+# Os Game Development Kit
 create a console from your old PC!